Small Business Innovation Research Program (SBIR)

 Principal Department of Education Components Associated with the SBIR

-Solicitation #ED-IES-13-R-0007 was a request for Phase I proposals for awards up to $150,000 for the development of prototypes of education technology products to improve student learning in education and special education settings.
-Click here for this solicitation.
-The due date and time for the receipt of proposals was 2 P.M.
-EST on February 5, 2013.
+Fiscal Year 2015 "Phase I" Solicitation: Solicitation #ED-IES-15-R-0005, is a request for Phase I proposals for awards up to $150,000 for 6-months for the development of prototypes of education technology products to improve relevant student or teacher outcomes in education and special education settings.

 National Institute on Disability and Rehabilitation Research (NIDRR) SBIR Program

 In the summer of 2014, Congress passed the Workforce Innovation and Opportunity Act (WIOA).
 Under this legislation, the National Institute on Disability and Rehabilitation Research (NIDRR) and all of its grant programs are transferring to the Administration for Community Living (ACL) in the Department of Health and Human Services.
 NIDRR is in the process of transferring its grants and programs – including its SBIR program – to ACL / HHS.
 NIDRR anticipates soliciting SBIR Phase I and Phase II applications in FY 2015.
 NIDRR will publicize these grant opportunities in the coming months.
 NIDRR’s SBIR Program Manager is Brian Bard.
 Please contact Brian with any questions at 202-245-7345, or Brian.Bard@ed.gov .